 There is the potential for nesting birds to be present onsite during the construction activities for the proposed project.
-To ensure that no significant impacts occur to nesting birds, the project includes Mitigation Measure BIO-1 which requires that vegetation removal for project construction purposes take place outside of the bird nesting season.
+To ensure that no significant impacts occur to nesting birds, the project includes Mitigation Measure BIO-1 which requires that vegetation removal and other ground disturbing activities associated with project construction for project construction purposes take place outside of the bird nesting season (between February 1 and August 31).
 The inclusion of mitigation measure BIO-1 addresses potential impacts to nesting bird species.